 So, if - as a creator, you want-- no, need! - an industry involving where you live (i.e. the Western hemisphere), then you have to vote with your finances and purchase with your very credible consumer power first.

 So - Comics, コミックス or 漫画?
 "Comics", "Komikkusu", or "Manga"?
 "Comics from Japan"?
 "Japanese manga comics" (urrgh!)?
 Is "manga" a tainted Western Y2K marketing buzzword?
-There shouldn't be a difference really!
-And I hope, in the future, people won't "categorise" any perceived differences like they do now.
-Just look at the French comics scene - brilliant stuff, an amalgamation of all sorts of influences.
-These words, they all mean the same thing :)
+In the future, people won't "categorise" any perceived differences between comic types from different countries like they do now.
+The internet has homogenised manga and comic book art to a huge extent over the past 10-15 years.

 Remember - manga-style is still very, very niche in the UK and not often supported by mainstream publishers, and teachers who do not read comics still don't understand what it's all about.
-Comics have received prejudice since the dawn of comics-creation, so be prepared to fight this fight for drawing what you love.
+Comics have received prejudice since the dawn of comics-creation, especially in the UK due to Victorian era snobbery, so be prepared to fight this fight for drawing what you love.

 A brief history of Japanese comic works in the UK

 Once upon a time, there was some manga-influenced work being published in the UK.
 They were mainly illustrations in magazines though, not so much in comic format.
 I put this timeframe down to a pre-internet era of the mid-90's in video games magazines, especially with the rise and fall of TokyoPop in the early to mid 2000s.
 TokyoPop ran an annual competition ("Rising Stars of Manga") in the USA and UK/Ireland for a number of years, but it has not ran since 2008 so it's not an option any more.
-SuperPlay and other games magazines were champions of showcasing Japanese video game artwork - but again they aren't published any longer sadly, and a lot of Japanese-influenced artwork made by people in the UK is published online only.
+SuperPlay and other games magazines were champions of showcasing Japanese video game artwork originally.
+Now, Viz Media have launched a new initiative (see links below).
+The doors are opening.

-However!
 From the 90's to this present day, people have always, always published their own Japanese-inspired comics and printed works.
-Though fewer people make fanzines (fan-made magazines with news articles in them, etc), people are still making comics, merch and illustrations, and you can support them via online shops, in Comic Villages or at comic events around the country.
-The ones I am going to personally are listed here.
+Though fewer people make fanzines (fan-made magazines with news articles in them, etc), people are still making comics, merchandise and illustrations, and you can support them via online shops, in Comic Villages or at comic events around the country.
+The ones I am going to personally are listed on my website.